DataFire/Integrations/integrations/generated/google_content/README.md

   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "content#testOrder".
   * lineItems `array`: Line items that are ordered.
 At least one line item must be provided.
     * items [TestOrderLineItem](#testorderlineitem)
+  * notificationMode `string`: Determines if test order must be pulled by merchant or pushed to merchant via push integration.
   * paymentMethod [TestOrderPaymentMethod](#testorderpaymentmethod)
   * predefinedDeliveryAddress `string`: Identifier of one of the predefined delivery addresses for the delivery.
   * promotions `array`: The details of the merchant provided promotions applied to the order.
 More details about the program are here.